-- interest income on late payments, pledged bank deposits, certain cash and cash equivalents and certain other investments; - · deferred day one gain on bonds; - interest expense on loans and borrowings; - · interest expense on lease liabilities; - · amortisation of transaction costs capitalised previously; and - · amortisation of imputed interest on the bonds capitalised previously.
+- interest income on late payments, pledged bank deposits, certain cash and cash equivalents and certain other investments: - · deferred day one gain on bonds; - · interest expense on loans and borrowings; - interest expense on lease liabilities; - · amortisation of transaction costs previously capitalised; and - amortisation of imputed interest on the bonds previously capitalised.

-Interest income or expense is recognised using the effective interest method.
+Interest income or expense is recognised under the effective interest method.